wtsi-hgi/yascp/output.md

 * [sample deconvolution](#vireo)
 * [doublet detection](#doublet-detection)
 * [genotype match](#vireo) to determine sample matches
-* [handover](#handover) folder where summary statistics, plots and final qcd and annotated h5ads per donor are stored at.
+* [handover](#handover-summary-statistics-per-donor-h5ad-files-summary-plots) folder where summary statistics, plots and final qcd and annotated h5ads per donor are stored at.
 * infered genotypes - output from vireo that has generated vcf files for each of the deconvoluted donors in pool.
-* merged_h5ads - different preprocessing step merged h5ads (these allow to start the pipeline again in a clustering only mode)
+* merged_h5ad's - different preprocessing step merged h5ads (these allow to start the pipeline again in a clustering only mode)
 * [nf-preprocessing](#ambient-rna-removal) - contains cellbender results
 * pipeline info - statistics of the pipeline run.
 * plots - some quality control plots.